 I can’t stress how important it is to completely sand….removing the sheen…giving it some tooth for the primer.

 The first thing I did was to paint the sink white.
-I used Homax Tile and Tub, very inexpensive and so easy to use.
+I used Rustoleum Tub and Tile White Aerosol, very inexpensive and so easy to use.
 Be sure to have fans on, windows open and wear a mask.This odor is strong!!!
 I put on 2 coats, letting it dry thoroughly between each coat.
 It came out so smooth.
 It has a gloss look, but what a improvement.

 See how much better the sink looked!!